Universality in minor-closed graph classes: Universality for Trees and Treewidth

 \begin{proof} Since every vertex of $\TT$ has infinite degree, there is a labelling of $\TT$ such that for every vertex $v$ of $\TT$ and for all $\alpha,\beta\in\NN$ there are infinitely many neighbours $w$ of $v$ for which $w$ is labelled $\alpha$ and $vw$ is labelled $\beta$.
 Fix any 1-orientation of $\TT$.
 Now, for every vertex $v$ of $\TT$ and for all $\alpha,\beta\in\NN$ there are infinitely many children $w$ of $v$ for which $w$ is labelled $\alpha$ and $vw$ is labelled $\beta$.

 Let $T$ be a tree rooted at $r$, and let $f$ be any labelling of $T$.
 We now construct a label-preserving orientation-preserving isomorphism $\phi$ from $T$ to a subtree of $\TT$.
 Let $\phi(r)$ be any vertex in $\TT$ labelled $f(r)$.
 Consider the vertices of $T$ in order of non-decreasing distance from $r$.
 Let $v$ be a vertex of $T$ such that $\phi(v)$ is already defined, but $\phi(w)$ is undefined for every child $w$ of $v$.
 Let $W$ be the set of children of $v$ in $T$.
-For all $\alpha,\beta\in\NN$ there are infinitely many children $z$ of $\phi(v)$ for which $z$ is labelled $\alpha$ and $vz$ is labelled $\beta$.
+For all $\alpha,\beta\in\NN$ there are infinitely many children $z$ of $\phi(v)$ for which $z$ is labelled $\alpha$ and $\phi(v)z$ is labelled $\beta$.
 So $\phi$ can be extended to $W$ so that for each $w\in W$, we have $f(w)$ equals the label assigned to $\phi(w)$ in $\TT$, and $f(vw)$ equals the label assigned to $\phi(vw)$ in $\TT$.
-Hence $f$ is a label-preserving orientation-preserving isomorphism from $T$ to a subtree of $\TT$. \end{proof}
+Hence $\phi$ is a label-preserving orientation-preserving isomorphism from $T$ to a subtree of $\TT$. \end{proof}

 As an aside, we show that \cref{UniversalTreePreserving} is not true for (unrooted) 1-oriented trees $T$.
 Suppose that there is a labelling and 1-orientation of the universal tree $\TT$ such that for every labelled and 1-oriented tree $T$, there is a label-preserving orientation-preserving isomorphism from $T$ to a subtree of $\TT$.
-In particular, for every labelled anti-directed 1-way infinite path $P$, there is a label-preserving orientation-preserving isomorphism from $P$ to $\TT$.
-There are uncountably many labelled anti-directed 1-way infinite paths (since at each vertex there are at least two choices of label).
-However, for each vertex $v$ of $\TT$ there is exactly one anti-directed 1-way infinite path starting at $v$.
-Hence some labelling of the anti-directed 1-way infinite path does not appear in $\TT$.
+In particular, for every labelled backward 1-way infinite path $P$, there is a label-preserving orientation-preserving isomorphism from $P$ to $\TT$.
+There are uncountably many labelled backward 1-way infinite paths (since at each vertex there are at least two choices of label).
+However, for each vertex $v$ of $\TT$ there is exactly one backward 1-way infinite path starting at $v$.
+Hence some labelling of the backward 1-way infinite path does not appear in $\TT$.

 To complete this subsection, we define a universal tree of given maximum degree.
 Let $\TT^{(d)}$ be the graph with

 A proof analogous to that of \cref{UniversalTree} shows that $\TT^{(d)}$ is a tree, and by definition, $\TT^{(d)}$ is $d$-regular.
 Indeed, up to isomorphism, $\TT^{(d)}$ is the unique $d$-regular tree, sometimes called the Bethe lattice or infinite Cayley tree \citep{Bethe35,Ostilli12}.
 This tree is used in \cref{SimpleTreewidth} as the basis for the definition of a universal graph of given simple treewidth.